binary-manu/arch-ansible/docs/index.md

   By defaults, GUI are shown.

+* `ARCH_ANSIBLE_LIBVIRT_USER_SESSION`: if set to any non-empty value, and libvirt is being used to create a VM, connect to its user session, rather than to its system session.

 ## Integration with pkgproxy

 If you are going to do multiple installations using arch-ansible in a